 ART 230 Painting (3 cr.)
-Prerequisite(s): ART 125

 This course explores ideas and various techniques related to painting.
 The use of color and the representation of space is emphasized.
 Students explore masterworks, studio painting, and painting en plein aire.
 Technical and social problems related to painting are explored using portraiture, still life, and environment/landscape.
 A portable field easel and appropriate painting supplies will be required.
 The course will culminate in a group show of student projects.